reds-all-time-home-run-leaders

 He owned the career and single-season home run records for catchers before Mike Piazza broke the career mark in 2004 and Salvador Perez broke the single-season mark while playing for the Royals in 2021.
 He at least still has the franchise’s single-season catcher record.
 Bench spent the entirety of his 17-year career in Cincinnati, and boy did he rack up some stats.
 The two-time MVP won 10 Gold Gloves, appeared in 14 All-Star Games, and won two World Series titles.

 The backstop enjoyed 11 seasons of 20-plus home runs, with four of them being 30-plus and two of those ending in 40-plus.
 He led the league in dingers twice (45 in 1970 and 40 in 1972).
-It’s interesting that he could never put those 30-plus homer campaigns together in consecutive seasons.
-Bench did come close with two 40-homer campaigns over a three-year stretch.
-While adding in 27 homers and 61 RBI in 1971, he ended up averaging 37 dingers and 111 RBI with a .267/.342/.519 line over the course of 1,937 plate appearances from 1970-72.
+He could never put those 30-plus homer campaigns together in consecutive seasons.
+Bench did come close with two 40-homer campaigns over three years.
+While adding in 27 homers and 61 RBI in 1971, he ended up averaging 37 dingers and 111 RBI with a .267/.342/.519 line in 1,937 plate appearances from 1970-72.

 Joey Votto: 356 Home Runs